 CDH International’s story begins with the first worldwide charity for Congenital Diaphragmatic Hernia: CHERUBS, which was founded in 1995.
 The focus of CHERUBS has always been to help support and educate parents whose children have been diagnosed with Congenital Diaphragmatic Hernia.
 After two decades of supporting thousands of CDH patients, CHERUBS has grown and evolved to explore CDH research and awareness in addition to family support.

 The CDH community has struggled for several years with both medical and support discrepancies.
-Survival rates very widely due to procedure availability and patient management: United States facilities have a wide range of survival rates from 50% to 99%.
+Survival rates vary widely due to procedure availability and patient management: United States facilities have a wide range of survival rates from 50% to 99%.
 Similarly, some European countries have an 80% survival rate, while others that do not offer ECMO for CDH patients only have a 25% rate of survival.
 The inconsistency of treatments available often requires CDH patients to relocate, adding additional logistic and financial stress to the family.
 To further complicate matters, The CDH support community has also been struggling with social media misinformation, unregistered charities, and support groups with no leadership or accountability.
 These issues make it very difficult for CDH families to find support and coordinate treatments within their means.

 CHERUBS has been working to fix both the medical and the organizational support issues within the CDH community.
 In 2014, CHERUBS founded the Alliance of Congenital Diaphragmatic Hernia Organizations (ACDHO) along with other CDH charities to help families better identify legitimate support organizations.
 We are currently working with the ACDHO to accredit legally-registered charities, encourage and mentor new organizations, and inspire more professional charity management.
 Our goal is to become a resource for families to quickly find professional organizations with the highest standards of serving CDH families.